Update on Yorkshire Water’s £3 million scheme to lay six miles of new water pipes in HarrogateNetwork maintenance & infrastructure

 Customers wanting to find out more about the scheme are invited to customer drop-in event on Wednesday 16 January 2019, between 4pm and 7pm, in the Garden Suite at the Cedar Court Hotel, Park Parade, Harrogate HG1 5AH.

 The next phase of work will involve using specialist drilling techniques to lay the pipe underneath Wetherby Road to ensure traffic disruption is avoided.

-The company have also given advice to customers that that it will not need access inside any properties and that customers should always ensure they ask for identification before letting anyone onto their property.
-If you’re ever in doubt, or have any questions, customer should contact Yorkshire Water’s helpline on 0345 124 24 24.
+The company has advised customers that it will not need access inside any properties and that customers should always ensure they ask for identification before letting anyone onto their property.
+If a customer is in doubt, or has any questions, they should contact Yorkshire Water’s helpline on 0345 124 24 24.